mousumis/DeckOfCards/README.md

 ```
 mvn clean package
 ```
-Artifacts will be generated in the `target` folder
+Artifacts will be generated in the `target` folder.
+Pre-built jars are available in the `artifacts` folder

 ## Unit Tests
 Unit tests are written using JUnit 4 and can be run using maven: